jts/sga/README.md

 For running examples see src/examples and the [sga wiki](https://github.com/jts/sga/wiki)

-For questions or support contact jared.simpson --at-- sanger.ac.uk
+For questions or support contact jared.simpson --at-- oicr.on.ca